PearlPearl-Pearl/PearlPearl-Pearl/README.md

 ## Hi there, I'm Pearl...👋

-...a self-taught aspiring AI/ML engineer from Ghana.
+...a self-taught AI/ML engineer from Ghana.

 <!--
 **PearlPearl-Pearl/PearlPearl-Pearl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.